 When it comes to billing, remember that no two jobs, or two clients, are the same.

 Unless you know the person you’re working for, there’s always the chance that you may get stiffed on your pay.
 Some designers and writers ask for a deposit up front, say 50%.
 In the world of freelance writing, some companies draw up a contract where you get one-third of your money when you sign the papers, another third when you deliver the first draft, and the last third when you submit the final draft.

 Flat Rate Versus Variable Rate

 Do you do one rate fits all pricing, or do you want it to vary?
 While it’s certainly easier to just assign a flat rate to all projects, that’s not taking into account the possibility of having to do extra work.
 And let’s face it, which is more likely to happen with a project: it ends up taking less time than expected, or takes more time?
 Right.
+When choosing a rate, you might also want to consider an odd-even pricing strategy.
 So, with that in mind …

 How Many Hours Will It Take?